Voeren: Linguistic and political issues

-In 1988 concessions to the Francophone inhabitants were made.
-The powers of the provincial government of Limburg were curtailed and more autonomy was given to the municipality.
-The government of Walloon Region was allowed to build facilities for Francophones in Voeren.
+In 1988, concessions to the Francophone inhabitants were made.
+The powers of the provincial government of Limburg were curtailed, and more autonomy was given to the municipality.
+The government of the Walloon Region was allowed to build facilities for Francophones in Voeren.

-In the 1994 municipal elections the Dutch-speaking party (Voerbelangen) won a seat more than in earlier elections but was still a minority on the council.
-In 1995 Mayor Happart was forced to leave office.
+In the 1994 municipal elections, the Dutch-speaking party (Voerbelangen) won a seat more than in earlier elections but was still a minority on the council.
+In 1995, Mayor Happart was forced to leave office.
 The national court of arbitration (now Belgian Constitutional Court) declared some of the 1988 concessions unconstitutional (e.g. the Walloon building rights).

 EU nationals were given suffrage at the municipal level in 1999.
 This factor was decisive in the 2000 municipal elections, because of the significant number of Dutch citizens living in Voeren (about 20% of the total population): Voerbelangen won a majority of 53% of the votes and 8 out of 15 local council seats.
 However, the new majority faced budgetary difficulties, since large debts had been incurred by the previous administration.
 The council had to sell several items of municipal property, such as forests and goods to stabilise its finances.
 As from 2003 to 2004 the council is viable again, and new projects are being started to fulfill the promises made during the elections.
 In the 2006 municipal elections Voerbelangen won again, gaining 61% of the votes and 9 out of 15 council seats.
 For the first time, Voerbelangen also won the majority of the seats in the council of the OCMW (Public Centre for Social Welfare), the social affairs department of the municipality, for which nationals of other EU countries may not vote.

 Though the violence of the 1970s and 1980s has subsided, some activists still daub graffiti on place-name signs.
 In December 2006, the Flemish Government decided to abolish all official French translations in Flemish municipalities and villages, including municipalities with language facilities.
 Thus the French names of the Voeren municipality and villages will no longer be used on place-name signs, traffic signs and by municipality and other governments in official documents.